psalire/calottery-Fantasy5-Stats/README.md

 TODO: rewrite program to use JSON from REST API (explained below)

-Poking around the site, I found that historical data can be fetched with a REST API that returns a JSON:
+Historical data on calottery.com is now fetched with a REST API that returns a JSON, but is limited per API call:

 ```
 GET /api/DrawGameApi/DrawGamePastDrawResults/9/1/20 HTTP/1.1